 Once the geometry is received, clipping is applied to skip operations over unseen polygons (residing outside the camera’s viewport or behind other polygons).

-Compared to the more complex Sega Saturn, all graphics are drawn into a single frame-buffer.
+Compared to the more complex Sega Saturn, the GPU only requires a single frame-buffer.

 In order to apply lighting effects over these polygons, the system provides two algorithms:

 The reason of having this choice comes down to the fact that Flat shading provides ~2.5 times more polygons per second than Gouraud, so it’s important to optimise which polygons need a more realistic shading than others.

 Finally, shaded surfaces are blended with texture maps to produce the final result.